jessebmiller/curatable/README.md

 # Curatable

-System for getting a Luke Haynes quilt curated
+System for getting a Luke Haynes quilt (or any valuable artwork) curated

 # Theory

 Artwork creates value when exhibited.
-Promoters work to find proffitible oportunities for exhibition The Handler/Owner maintains posession of the artowrk and is paid to exhibit the work
+Promoters work to find proffitible oportunities for exhibition The Handler/Owner maintains posession of the artowrk and is paid to exhibit the work Shareholders in the artwork are paid to exhibit the work

 * The artwork needs a handler who will deliver the artwork to the museum when curated
 * The handler will also store the artwork safely